A coordination-free, convergent, and safe replicated tree: Concurrent tree specification

 \subsection{Safe specification of a replicated tree}

-Incorporating the stability and commutativity analysis results and the design refinements, we have a coordination-free, safe and convergent replicated tree data structure as shown in Figure~\ref{fig:concspec}.
+We incorporate the stability, commutativity, and independence analysis results and the design refinements, resulting in the coordination-free, safe and convergent replicated tree data structure specified in Specification~\ref{fig:concspec}.
 The state now consists of a set of nodes, $\Nodes$, and tombstones, $\TS$.
 Since the tombstones also form part of the tree, they also have to maintain the tree structure.
-So the invariants talk about the set of nodes, that includes tombstones.
+The invariants refer to the set of nodes which includes tombstones.

 We also introduce some definitions to help define the coordination-free and conflict-free up-move and down-move operations.
-We define an operation as a tuple of the type (add, remove, up-move or down-move), the parameters, and a priority number.
-The priority number can be specific to the application using the data structure; the only condition being that each up-move operation or down-move operation should get a unique priority number.
-We define $\mathtt{C}$ as the list of operations executed concurrently with the operation in consideration.
-We also define operations on critical ancestors as $crit\_anc\_overlap$, where the node being moved is a member of the set of critical ancestors of the other operation.
+We define an operation as a tuple consisting of its type (add, remove, up-move or down-move), its parameters, and its priority.
+The priority is arbitrary (e.g. supplied by the application); the only condition being that priorities are totally ordered.
+We define $\mathtt{C}$ as the set of operations concurrent with the operation under consideration. $\mathtt{H}$ is the set of operations seen by the current operation.
+We also define operations on critical ancestors as $crit\mhyphen anc\mhyphen overlap$, where the node being moved is a member of the set of critical ancestors of the other operation. $\mathit{self\mhyphen or\mhyphen under}$ indicates the node itself and its descendants.

-With the help of these definitions, we define the effects of up-move and down-move operations in three parts: the actual precondition needed to ensure sequential safety, the conflict resolution condition (highlighted) and the update on the state.
+With the help of these definitions, we define the up-move and down-move operations in three parts: the actual precondition needed to ensure sequential safety, the conflict resolution condition (highlighted in light blue), the dependency condition (highlighted in dark blue), and the update on the state.
+Note that the conflict resolution and dependency checks are performed while applying the effect of the operation on the local and remote replicas, while the precondition is checked only at the local replica.